 I’m always looking for new exercises to throw into my workout routine.
 Recently, I’ve gotten into a training method used by ancient Persian wrestlers, Victorian gentlemen, and even members of the Band of Brothers.
 It’s called Indian club training.
 You’ve probably seen people exercising with Indian clubs in old photos.
-Or maybe in this episode of The Simpsons.
 It consists of swinging weighted clubs in different and sometimes elaborate movements in order to strengthen and increase mobility in your upper body.

 I’ve had a blast since giving Indian clubs a whirl and have seen my mobility in my shoulders improve as well.
 Below I highlight the history and benefits of Indian club training and demonstrate a few exercises to help you get started with swinging clubs.